A short history of the collection of UN crime and justice statistics at the international level

 The issue of definitions was still a central issue in the conclusions of the International Penal and Penitentiary Foundation (IPPF) in 1946.
 Soon after that, the IPPF handed over most of its functions to the newly-formed United Nations Organization.
 In the early years of the organization, the United Nations paid attention intermittently to the possibility of developing the collection of criminal statistics at the international level.
 There are relevant resolutions of the Economic and Social Council from 1948 and 1951, but, with the exception of one limited cross-national crime survey conducted over the period 1937-1946, little seems to have been done until the early 1970s when the present series of surveys was initiated by a resolution of the General Assembly.

-The United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems were started in 1977, covering different time intervals from 1970.
-Since 1998, the Survey is carried out at two years intervals.
+The United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems (UN-CTS) were started in 1977, covering different time intervals from 1970.
+After 1998, the Survey was carried out at two years intervals.
 The questionnaire was developed and improved through expert group meetings hosted by: the School of Criminal Justice, Rutgers University, New Jersey, 1981; the Criminal Justice Center, Sam Houston State University, Texas, 1983; the Bureau of Justice Statistics, US Department of Justice, Washington DC, 1986; United Nations Interregional Crime and Justice Research Institute (UNICRI), 1991;the government of Argentina in Buenos Aires in 1997 and the government of Netherlands Veldhover 1998.Responding to the mandate of Council resolution 2005/23, an open-ended expert group on ways and means of improving crime data collection, research and analysis with a view to enhancing the work of UNODC and other relevant international entities met in Vienna in February 2006.
 Experts made recommendations to revise the questionnaire used for the United Nations Survey on Crime Trends and Operations of Criminal Justice Systems.
 On the basis of the experts' recommendations, the questionnaire for the Tenth Survey was revised in a way that maintains continuity with the questionnaires for the Sixth, Seventh, Eighth and Ninth United Nations Surveys of Crime Trends and Operations of Criminal Justice Systems, which covered the period 1995-2004.
 Particular attention was given to improving and clarifying definitions, and collecting data on context and metadata.
 Since the Eleventh UN-CTS in 2009, the Survey is administered annually while the questionnaire - now presented in Excel format - has been further streamlined to reduce the burden of reporting for Member States.

 Other inter-governmental organizations, such as the International Police Organization (INTERPOL), the Council of Europe and the Organization of Economic Development have made attempts to collect similar statistics but have concentrated on statistics of recorded crime, rather than of the criminal justice system as a whole.